Hollow

 embryonic curve,

-the curl of their little hands,
+the curl of little hands,

 petals shaping themselves

-Or say these infant beams
+Or say those infant beams

-gaze through all centers
+are gazing through all centers

 from the mirror of your face

-to the mirror of mine,
+into the mirror of mine

-until our lips collide
+until our lips commingle

-in the ecstatic catastrophe
+in an ecstatic catastrophe,

 that is everywhere.

-Look upward, look down.
+Look up, look down.

 To ascend is to fall